vitercik/bwca/README.md

 This course will be facilitated through in-person class meetings with the professor.
 All assignments will be posted on Canvas.
 Announcements will also be made through Canvas, and any questions should be posted to Ed.
 - **Lecture:** Our class will meet on Tuesdays and Thursdays from 1:30-2:50 PM in 260-113.
 - **Homework:** You will submit your bi-weekly homework assignments on Gradescope (linked to on Canvas).
-The deadline for each homework will be Fridays at 12pm.
+The deadline for each homework will be Thursdays at 11:59pm.

 ## Course materials
 - Required textbook: Roughgarden (2021).
 Beyond the Worst-Case Analysis of Algorithms.